 There are many resources and organisations that support the Welsh language and those learning it.
 This page collates some of the main items together, plus relevant insight from parallel.cymru contributors.
 Bookmark, share and enjoy!

 Y Ganolfan Dysgu Cymraeg Gendlaethol / The National Centre for Learning Welsh

 The National Centre for Learning Welsh is responsible for all aspects of the Welsh for Adults education programme - from curriculum and course development to resources for tutors, research, marketing and e-learning.
 Its aim is to attract new learners to the Welsh language and increase the numbers using and enjoying Welsh each day.
-The National Centre works with a network of 11 providers across Wales, which delivers Welsh courses on its behalf.
+The National Centre works with a network of providers across Wales, which delivers Welsh courses on its behalf and are outline below.

 Say Something In Welsh

 SaySomethingInWelsh is a course that focuses on helping people learn to speak and understand Welsh, and avoids wasting time on complicated grammar rules and reading/writing.
 Based on the latest research in language learning, the course provides downloadable MP3 files for free.
 The entire introductory course of 25 lessons, the practice sessions and vocabulary units are all entirely free of charge.
 Give it a go and you'll be speaking Welsh in no time!